SimpleEnigma88/FullStack-Knowledge-Base/Angular-Getting-Started.md

 Start server on CLI
 `ng serve`
-Server will run the SPA app in the browers at address:
+Server will run the app in the browers at address:
 `http://localhost:4200/`
 The server will auto update any changes you make to the app, just like VSC Go Live ext.